-- Structured: Content, order and exact wording of the questions are clearly defined.
-It is a type of directive interview, since the interviewer fully leads the survey.
+- Structured: Content, order and the exact wording of the questions are clearly defined.
+It is a type of directive interview since the interviewer fully leads the survey.

 - Semi-structured: This type of interview is a mixture of both.
 Subject areas of the questions are predetermined.
 However, the interviewer can decide, to a certain extent, which topics he or she wishes to enlarge upon.